 One of the most common issues that runners can suffer from, affects around 8% of runners The plantar fascia is a thick band that runs across the sole of the foot from the base of the toes to the heel and plays a very important role in creating stiffness in the foot.

 The exact cause of plantar fasciitis is a hard one to nail down.
-It does tends to come down to “simple” training error.
+It does tend to come down to “simple” training error.
 This is where you have exceeded your ability to adapt to the stress of training.

 That said.
 Underlying the training error is going to be some sort of movement quality issue.
 We are going to see problems in one or more of the calf muscles, hamstrings or glutes.